canfang-feng/customers-churn-prediction/README.md

 ## Acknowledgements
-Must give credit to [Discovering Knowledge in Data](https://www.amazon.com/dp/0470908742/) for the dataset and Udacity for the guidance and code review.
+Must give credit to [Discovering Knowledge in Data](https://www.amazon.com/dp/0470908742/) for the dataset.